opendocsg/slw-judgments-backfill/2015_SGHC_140/report.md

 37     Alternatively, the defendant may attempt to show that there ought to be a trial for some other reason, even though there is no reasonable probability of a real or _bona fide_ defence in relation to the issues in dispute which ought to be tried.
 A defendant who chooses to pursue this latter argument bears both the legal burden of proof and the evidential burden on it.

-38     At the conclusion of the application for summary judgment, having considered all the evidence, the court will enter judgment against the defendant only if the plaintiff has satisfied the court that there is no reasonable probability that the defendant has a real or _bona fide_ defence in relation to the issues in dispute which ought to be tried and (only if the defendant raises this point) that there is no other reason why there ought to be a trial: _Ritzland Investment Pte Ltd v Grace Management & Consultancy Services Pte Ltd_ [2014] 2 SLR 1342 at [43] to [47].
+38     At the conclusion of the application for summary judgment, having considered all the evidence, the court will enter judgment against the defendant only if the plaintiff has satisfied the court that there is no reasonable probability that the defendant has a real or _bona fide_ defence in relation to the issues in dispute which ought to be tried and (only if the defendant raises this point) that there is no other reason why there ought to be a trial: _Ritzland Investment Pte Ltd v Grace Management & Consultancy Services Pte Ltd_ <span class="citation">[2014] 2 SLR 1342</span> at [43] to [47].

 **_The Assistant Registrar’s decision_**